Was this page helpful?

 Example: search for Retry-After, rate_limit, or an existing toast helper before building a new limit-handling branch from scratch.

-When a bug spans multiple files or has several plausible causes, call thinking to anchor the session.
+When a bug spans multiple files or has several plausible causes, call keep_thinking to anchor the session.
 It tracks what has been checked, what was ruled out, and what the next action should be so the agent does not loop or forget prior conclusions.

 Example: “The docs page flashes unauthenticated state, then fails to load billing data for signed-in users.
 List likely causes, rule them out one by one, and tell me the next file to inspect.”
 That keeps the debugging path explicit instead of bouncing between guesses.